lindseysim/templatize/README.md

 Functions are evaluated to determine the returned value.
 The function is called within the context of the data-binding object where it resides (and may access the context via `this`).

 As the behavior of the function depends on what is returned, it may be used in a variety of contexts.
-Note however that functions that return a function will continue to be re-evaluated until it returns a non-function value or will error if it exceeds a maximum number of iterations without doing such.

 &nbsp; *Template:*